hackathonismb/2D-3D-Molecular-Cartoons/README.md

 # 2D-3D-Molecular-Cartoons

+## What is the PROBLEM?
+Graphical language is the most intuitive and most understandable way in human communication - 'a picture is worth a thousand words'.
+Molecular graphics is widely used in the field of biology and medicine to illustrate the complex molecular structure.
+A molecular three-dimensional (3D) architecture is normally illustrated with various models, including ribbon, ball-and-stick, sphere (CPK), among other representations.
+However, an emerging requirement from biologists is to schematically depict those information on a two-dimensional (2D) figure.
+The simplified 2D version may provide a straightforward and easy understanding of a complex 3D protein structure.
+Although 2D and 3D visualisation are complementary to each other, simplification of the complex 3D into 2D illustration is still challenging, especially to exhibit the molecular configurations, profiles, and interactions.
+Herein, we are trying to showcase the 2D cartoons in three different levels, namely chain level, domain level (main focus) and secondary structure level.

 ## Objective
 2D representations of a 3D structure are very useful in understanding the structure.
 We are going to show the 2D cartoon in three different levels: chain level, domain level, and secondary structure level.
 Our main focus will be the domain level 2D cartoon.